deptofdefense/accessproxyredux/README.md

 5. `secrets/cert.pem` default cert used for testing and fallback
 6. `secrets/key.pem` default cert used for testing and fallback

 Buiding the machines is easiest on a Linux machine.
-If on OSX, easiest is to use a remove builder, but this is not recommended without some Nix experience.
+If on OSX, easiest is to use a remote builder, but this is not recommended without some Nix experience.
 Information available [here](https://github.com/LnL7/nix-docker).
 If you have docker:
 ```bash
 source <(curl -fsSL https://raw.githubusercontent.com/LnL7/nix-docker/master/start-docker-nix-build-slave)
 ```